Meetings

 The NSBA does not include provisions on conflict of interest.

-Boards are encouraged to develop their own conflict of interest policy or procedures.
+As a best practice, a board is encouraged to develop its own “Conflict of Interest” policy or procedures.

-Issues the board may want to consider in developing their policy or procedures would include a process to ensure quorum is met if board members declare a conflict, a policy on transactions between related parties.
+Issues the board may want to consider in developing its policy or procedures would include a process to ensure quorum is met if board members declare a conflict, a policy on transactions between related parties, etc.

 LSBs are encouraged to seek professional advice if conflicts cannot be resolved at the local level.